Details:

 Description:

-TSW led a consultant team to develop Milton’s Downtown Placemaking Plan in the Crabapple character area established in the previous LCI study and Form-Based Code (also TSW projects).
-The Form-Based Code encourages low-density and small building footprints but also encourages mixed-use development.
-The Crabapple area has seen recent growth focused around the historic Crossroads intersection and significant public investment with the relocation of the City Hall in the area (opening 2017) and the new Milton Public Library.
-The area has a strong retail core, single-family homes, and three community schools, but the street network is dominated by automobile-centric roads that reduce safety for pedestrians.
+As part of the Downtown Milton/Crabapple Placemaking Plan, TSW led a consultant team to develop Milton’s Downtown Placemaking Plan within the Crabapple character area, originally established through a previous LCI study and Form-Based Code—both also led by TSW.
+The Form-Based Code promotes low-density development with small building footprints, while still encouraging a mix of uses.
+The Crabapple area has experienced notable growth centered around the historic Crossroads intersection, along with major public investments such as the relocation of City Hall (opened in 2017) and the construction of the new Milton Public Library.
+While the area features a strong retail core, surrounding single-family neighborhoods, and three community schools, the street network remains heavily automobile-oriented, limiting safety and accessibility for pedestrians.

 The placemaking plan involved an extensive public outreach effort with focus groups, steering committee meetings, open houses, and a 3-day charrette with the entire consultant team that included a walking audit and public input throughout the charrette.